 Relative to a barren environment, the research suggests that having plants around you is a good thing for your health and productivity.
 So, if you're feeling stressed or inefficient at work, get a plant.
 You might just feel better.

-I'd like to give a "Tip of the Hat" to Drs.
-Seong-Hyun Park and Richard Mattson from the Department of Horticulture, Forestry, and Recreation Resources at Kansas State University.
+I'd like to give a "tip of the hat" to Seong-Hyun Park and Richard Mattson from the Department of Horticulture, Forestry, and Recreation Resources at Kansas State University.
 They've been quite helpful in providing reprints and answering my naive questions in preparation for writing this post.
-Also, I'd like to thank the website, Plants for People (it's not as cheezy as it sounds).
-With offices in 3 European countries, Plants for People is an "international initiative, spreading knowledge about the benefits of plants in a working environment."
+Also, I'd like to thank the website, Plants for People (it's not as cheesy as it sounds).
+With offices in three European countries, Plants for People is an "international initiative, spreading knowledge about the benefits of plants in a working environment."
 The site provides abstracts and full-length research articles, which I reviewed for this post.
-Click here for the site: Plants for People.